bacterial-genomics/wf-assembly-snps/README.md

 This yields:
 ```
 N E X T F L O W  ~  version 21.10.6
-Launching `main.nf` [big_bernard] - revision: 876ab2e244
+Launching `main.nf` [modest_kirch] - revision: 5238884e30

 =========================================
  wf-assembly-snps v1.0.0
 =========================================

 Usage:
-The minimal command for running the pipeline is:
-nextflow run main.nf
+nextflow run -profile <docker|singularity> main.nf --inpath <input directory> --outpath <directory for results>
-A more typical command for running the pipeline is:
+Run with test data:
-nextflow run -profile singularity main.nf --inpath INPUT_DIR --outpath OUTPATH_DIR
+nextflow run main.nf -profile test,<docker|singularity> --outpath results

 Input/output options:
   --inpath             Path to input data directory containing FastA assemblies.
 Recognized extensions are:  fa, fasta, fas, fna, fsa, fa.gz, fasta.gz, fas.gz, fna.gz, fsa.gz.
   --outpath            The output directory where the results will be saved.
 Analysis options:
-  --curated-input      Whether or not input is a curated genome directory.
+  --curated_input      Whether or not input is a curated genome directory.
 If true, will assemue all genomes are similar enough to return sensible results.
 Options are: true (default), false.
   --recombination      Use a program to classify SNPs as due to recombination.
 Options are: gubbins, cfml, both.
-  --reinfer-tree-prog  Program used to re-infer tree without SNPs classified as due to recombination.
+  --tree_method        Program used to infer trees (in ParSNP and optionally again after masking positions due to recombination).
 Options are: fasttree (default), raxml.
-  --max-partition-size Max partition size (in bases, limits ParSNP memory usage).
+  --max_partition_size Max partition size (in bases, limits ParSNP memory usage).
 Note: results can change slightly depending on this value.
 Default is: 15000000.
+  --bigdata            Whether or not to use more compute resources.
+Options are true, false (default).
+  --max_memory         Specify memory limit on your machine/infrastructure, e.g. '128.GB'.
+Useful to ensure workflow doesn't request too many resources.
+  --max_time           Specify time limit for each process, e.g. '240.h'.
+Useful to ensure workflow doesn't request too many resources.
+  --max_cpus           Specify CPU limit on your machine/infrastructure, e.g. 16.
+Useful to ensure workflow doesn't request too many resources.
+  --min_ggr_size       Minimum filesize to verify that ParSNP produced a .ggr file.
+Default is: '100k'.
+  --min_xmfa_size      Minimum filesize to verify that ParSNP produced a .xmfa file.
+Default is: '100k'.
 Profile options:
   -profile singularity Use Singularity images to run the workflow.
 Will pull and convert Docker images from Dockerhub if not locally available.
   -profile docker      Use Docker images to run the workflow.
 Will pull images from Dockerhub if not locally available.